xqwen/fastenloc/README.md

 ## New Features in Version 3.1

 - Unified VCF input format for both complex- and molecular-trait data
-- Approximate computation with only summary-level data
+- Colocalization computation with only summary-level data (complete compatibility with ``coloc``)
-- Improved computational methods for Bayesian fine-mapping results using signal clusters/credible sets
+- Improved computational algorithms for Bayesian fine-mapping results using signal clusters/credible sets
-- Improved multiple imputation procedure with diagnostic output
+- Improved multiple imputation procedures with diagnostic output
-- Updated tutorial and documentation
+- Utility to convert fine-mapping results from SuSiE and DAP-G
-- Utility to convert fine-mapping results from other software tools (e.g., SuSiE)
+- Complete tutorial and documentation

 ## License

 Software distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See [LICENSE](http://www.gnu.org/licenses/gpl-3.0.en.html) for more details.